 Requests to gain access to personal data in archives will need to be checked against the exemptions listed in the GDPR and the guidelines and advice available.
-Most requests satisfying the research exemption includes statistical and historical purposes.
 This research must observe the ‘relevant conditions’:

 - that the data is not processed to support measures or decisions with respect to particular individuals